The Elon Musk versus Apple drama explained

+After tensions rose between Elon Musk and Apple earlier this week, it appears as though their beef has officially been squashed.

-On Monday, Musk, 51, went on a rant about the techn giant, accusing the company of threatening to "withhold Twitter from its App Store" and ceasing advertising on Twitter.
+On Monday, Musk, 51, went on a rant about the tech giant, accusing the company of threatening to "withhold Twitter from its App Store" and ceasing advertising on Twitter.

 "Apple has mostly stopped advertising on Twitter.
 Do they hate free speech in America?"
 Musk wrote, tagging Apple CEO Tim Cook.